kapok-lang/kapok/doc/guide/variable.md

 (some-namespace.f)
 ```

+Similarly, we could specify a embedded namespace in the ns form using dot-identifier.
 Multiple dot characters could occur in an dot-identifier, which is a way to specify multiple levels of namespaces and their hierarchy.
 For example

 ```clojure
 (ns some-namespace.some-inner-namspace.some-innermost-namespace